redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

   }
 ```

-Communication between the node and the RPC manager is handled via a MPSC channel in Rust.
+Communication between the node and the RPC manager is handled via an MPSC channel in Rust.
 The receiver stays with the node and the transmitter is with the RPC manager.

 Next, let's dive into the functionality of a Raft cluster.
 Rather than focusing on each individual RPC function, I'll go through RPC's from the perspective of leader election and appending entries to the cluster.

 ##  Log Entry

 A quick aside before jumping into the RPC's themselves.
 We first need to discuss what a log entry itself looks like.
 Each log entry has the following strucutre.
 The most important fields here are `term` (explained below) and `index` (a 1-based index).

+The `LogEntryCommand` represents state machine related terminology.
+So here, it can be either `Set` or `Delete`.

 ```rust